lsprangers/lsprangers.github.io/docs/dsa/1. arrays & strings/index.md

 - A prefix sum array allows us to get the ***sum of subarrays*** throughout a problem
 - Typically this is done by building an array that holds the cumulative sum up to a certain point, and then doing `pfxSum[right] - pfxSum[left - 1]` or `pfxSum[right] - pfxSum[left] + nums[left]` which would get us the sum between [left, right] inclusive
 - It costs $O(n)$ to build, and then access is random so it's $O(1)$ to find sum of subarray gives it's 2 indexes
-- The Prefix Sum also comes up in [Tree Traversal](/docs/dsa/8.%20trees%20&%20graphs/index.md#prefix-sum) because we can use it during a tree traversal technique to find things like
+- The Prefix Sum also comes up in [Tree Traversal](/docs/dsa/8.%20trees%20&%20graphs/index.md#prefix-sum) because you can use it during a tree traversal technique to find things like
     - *Total number of paths that sum to X*
     - *Total number of paths less than or equal to X*
     - etc